Policy

 IV.
 Policy

-BWC policy on
+A. BWC policy

-elective coverage entities, elective coverage persons, and ministers.
+on elective coverage entities, elective coverage persons, and ministers.

 1.

-or the Application for Elective Coverage (U-3S).
+or the online Application for or Request to Cancel Elective Coverage (U-3S).

 a.

-used by an employer that is initially applying for workers’ compensation
+The U-3 may only be used by an employer that is initially applying for

 b.

-The U-3S is used by an
+The U-3S is used by an employer with an active BWC policy.

 2.

-elective coverage persons and ministers is not effective until a U-3 and
+Coverage for elective coverage persons and ministers is not effective

-non-refundable application fee, or a U-3S, has been filed with BWC.
-See section
+until a U-3 and non-refundable application fee, or a U-3S, has been filed with

-IV.A.1 above.
+BWC.
+See section IV.A.1 above.

 a.

-On the U-3 on which
+On the U-3 on which the employer elects coverage, elective coverage will

-time as the new employer’s workers’ compensation coverage.
-See the Application
+take effect at the same time as the new employer's workers' compensation

 for Coverage (U-3) policy for additional information.